m19e/next-daisyui-template/README.md

 **Create a new stage with props**

-When you create a new stage with props, use this command at first.
+When you create a new comonent with props, use this command at first.

 ```zsh
 yarn sd-gen acp
 ```

 Then, scaffdog will ask you some questions.
-This is an example of creating Empty component.
+This is an example of creating Sample component.

 ```zsh
 ℹ Output destination directory: "."